 - 8 cups miniature marshmallows

-- ½ cup butter or margarine
+- ½ cup butter

 - Neon Green Food Coloring Gel